 - Asialink Business' India Country Starter Pack provides you with a comprehensive guide to doing business in India.

 - The Victorian Government Trade and Investment (VGTI) offices in Bangalore and Mumbai can provide tailored market intelligence, insights and guidance for your export business.
 They can also connect you with overseas buyers and industry partners in India.

 - Austrade's India Market Profile provides further detail and facts about the Indian market.

 - The Victorian Government provides support through a range of grants, vouchers and assistance programs.

 - The International Chamber House (ICH) in Melbourne's city centre is a business networking hub for international bilateral chambers and business associations.
-It provides members access to meeting rooms with video-conferencing, flexible workspaces and a function space for international business development events.
+ICH provides its members with access to meeting rooms, including video-conferencing, flexible workspaces, and function space for international business development events.